-In 2019, the City of Shelby Digester Complex will start producing a biosolids product that is a soil nutrient for farm land.
-The City will be looking for 1,000 to 1,200 acres total to be permitted to apply this biosolids product.
+In 2020, the City of Shelby Solids Handling Complex will start producing a biosolids product that is a soil nutrient for farm land.
+The City will be looking for 1,000 to 1,200 total acres to be permitted to apply this biosolids product.

-- State and EPA regulated of what goes on the farmland.
+- State and EPA regulated product for farmland.

 - Dewatered class B cake product